dhBxnny/AntiAbuse/README.md

 - `duration`: The time which that the maximum actions can be reached within.
 Default: 10 minutes, so users can perform 10 actions in 10 minutes.

 ## Client Methods
-Once you have a client you can use its methods, documented below:
+Once you have a client, you can use its methods which are documented below:
 ### Monit
 `AntiAbuse.monit(delay?)`